Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 It was early evening by the time he returned.
 His whole *body* felt like it was on fire and his legs in particular like they were made of Jell-O. Hoeff gave him a sideways grin as he staggered up to their big table to the sounds of congratulatory trilling and the sudden bustling of women and the Singer.

-“Showoff.”
+"Showoff."

 Julian was much more interested in eating and resting than banter.
-He grunted in acknowledgement, grabbed an offered bowl of stew and stalked back to his “hut” where the idea of collapsing on his nice, soft field mattress sounded *awesome.* Though, he lamented the fact that Al and Xiù weren’t here, he sure could have done with a nice rub-down after all that hard work…
+He grunted in acknowledgement, grabbed an offered bowl of stew and stalked back to his "hut" where the idea of collapsing on his nice, soft field mattress sounded *awesome.* Though, he lamented the fact that Al and Xiù weren’t here, he sure could have done with a nice rub-down after all that hard work…

 No *wonder* the People got frisky after a hunt!
 Well...no.
 They got frisky after basically any activity at all, so that wasn’t really saying much.
 Maybe Hoeff would help…

 The thought made him chuckle, and he gave Hoeff a Suggestive Look, just to troll him a bit.

 Hoeff picked up on it immediately.
-“Nuh-uh.
+"Nuh-uh.
 I’m taken, remember?
-I swear we’ve had this conversation before.”
+I swear we’ve had this conversation before."

-“Aww, can’t help a fella out?”
+"Aww, can’t help a fella out?"

-“Weirdo,” came the refrain, as was tradition.
+"Weirdo," came the refrain, as was tradition.

-“Uh-huh.”
+"Uh-huh."
 Julian decided to inhale the contents of his bowl just then.
 Nothing would ever beat Xiù’s cooking, but *dang* if the People didn’t know how to make a hell of a stew.
 He’d eaten it all before he knew it, and one of the younger women swept by and refilled his bowl just as he was happily belching out his compliments to the cook.

 He slowed down about half-way through his second bowl when he noticed Hoeff was looking at him weird.

-“...What?”
+"...What?"

-“You gonna put any fuckin’ shorts on?”
+"You gonna put any fuckin’ shorts on?"

 ...Oh yeah.

-“Eh, I dunno.
+"Eh, I dunno.
 It’s hot out...why?
-You like what you see or something?”
+You like what you see or something?"

 Hoeff shrugged nonchalantly.
-“Nah.
+"Nah.
 Ain’t me you gotta worry about.
-But Singer’s young Dancer over there is givin’ you the bedroom eyes…”
+But Singer’s young Dancer over there is givin’ you the bedroom eyes…"

 Julian looked over and, sure enough, the Dancer was… Well.
 A human gal would have been playing with her hair and chewing on her lip.
 The Ten’Gewek version was a feline tail twitch and idly fidgeting at the ground with her prehensile toes.

 Julian finished his stew in a few practiced gulps, and nodded in agreement.
-“Right.
+"Right.
 Since Yan’s not back yet, I’m gonna go nap.
-Can you let him know I was looking for him?”
+Can you let him know I was looking for him?"

-“Will do.
-G’on, git before the ladymonkeys decide to help themselves.”
+"Will do.
+G’on, git before the ladymonkeys decide to help themselves."

 That was a weirdly flattering thought.
-Julian didn’t dwell on it, but instead heaved himself achingly over to his “hut” and crash-landed on his nice clean werne-hide rugs, stretched himself out as best as he could, downed an entire skin of water, and then crawled his way into bed.
+Julian didn’t dwell on it, but instead heaved himself achingly over to his "hut" and crash-landed on his nice clean werne-hide rugs, stretched himself out as best as he could, downed an entire skin of water, and then crawled his way into bed.

 Normally, he quietly dreaded sleep when Al or Xiù weren’t there.
 His mind tended to...dwell.
 Not on bad things, at least not always, but without them he always reverted to the old instincts that had kept him alive on Nightmare: the ones that kept a hatchet to hand and full alert wakefulness just a slight rustle of foliage away.
 That instinct had kept him alive, but it made him a very light sleeper indeed and he never quite felt like he’d wake up rested.

 Not today.
 In fact, Julian was so tired from the hunt that he passed right the fuck out almost as soon as he was horizontal.
 No dreams, no jerking awake in the night, nothing.
 He only woke up sometime early next morning when a wrist-thick finger gently prodded his face.
 It was Yan, sitting on his tail next to Julian’s head, calmly waiting for him to wake up.

-[“Heff said you wanted to talk with me.”]
+["Heff said you wanted to talk with me."]

 Julian groaned, and went to rub the grit and sleepy stuff out of his eyes when he realized he was still *foul* from the hunt and probably shouldn’t go rubbing stale werne juices into his eyes.
 In fact, he should probably brush out the hides on the bed, too.

-He sat up instead. “...Yeah.
-[I have some interesting news.”]
+He sat up instead. "...Yeah.
+[I have some interesting news."]

-[“You should clean up,”] Yan said. [“You taste *bad.”]*
+["You should clean up,"] Yan said. ["You taste *bad."]*

 Well *that* was an achievement, though not one to feel proud of.
 Julian grumbled and rolled off his furs, stood up and stretched, and decided he’d wear shorts today to at least spare Hoeff’s blushes and himself from the Dancer’s attention.
 Thus modestly dressed, he ducked out of his hut and headed for the sandy pit at the edge of the village that the People used to scrub themselves off.